DevExpress-Examples/winforms-reporting-interceptors/README.md

 # Reporting for WinForms - Override the Default Isolation Level

-This example shows how to override the default isolation level (READ COMMITTED) in a specific query. shows how to override the default isolation level (READ COMMITTED) in a specific query.
+This example shows how to override the default isolation level (READ COMMITTED) in a specific query.
 The change allows users to retrieve information without being locked by another process that modifies the same data.

 ## Example Overview